 By Laura Maggied, The Help Company

 For most parents, finding a nanny you love is the most critical part of your search.
-Whether you found the right agency to help you, or you spent months going through hundreds of resumes on your own, the good news is you found her.
+Whether you found the right agency to help you, used an online platform like Mommybites nanny board, or you spent months going through hundreds of resumes on your own.
+The good news is you found her!
 But once you find her, how do you keep her?
 Everyone you meet might want to steal your nanny.
 What will separate you from the herd?

 Most people understand that a happy employee equals a happy workplace, but lines can blur when you have someone working in your home.
 In an article entitled “Keep Your Friends Close, But The Nanny Closer,” Beverley Turner says, “I was known to stand in the kitchen discussing overtime hours while bleaching my moustache.”
 We know how you feel.
 Your nanny sees you at your best and your worst, and sometimes it can be hard to maintain boundaries.

 5 ways to create a nanny relationship that lasts

 We assist our clients in drafting a contract before their nanny begins working with them.
 This can include daily duties, weekly schedule, salary, overtime, vacation days, sick days, paid holidays, and benefits.
 It’s also helpful to include household rules and policies that your family abides by.
 Most likely this contract will not cover every question, so be sure to go over this face to face.
 If there are things that need to be changed/added down the road, have a discussion and ask for feedback.

 2. Speaking of benefits, offer them!